What is Eudamed?

 Depending on the the product classification and applicable provisions under the Directive, Eudamed will contain some or all of the following data:

-- The registration of manufacturers, their Authorized Representative and the devices in question
+- The registration of manufacturers, their Authorised Representative and the devices in question

 - Declaration of conformity

 - A vigilance and traceability system (declaration or ISO certificate)